Network-Sec/Network-Sec/README.md

 ---

-Thank you for visiting my GitHub!
+Thank you for visiting our GitHub!
 Feel free to connect or contribute to any project.
 Let's make the digital world a safer place together.
+Much `Love` to everyone, it's the only thing that can save us all.
+We openly speak out against **Hate** & **Discrimination** - we believe, we're all the same, yet we don't have all the same `privileges`.
+No escalation jokes at that point.